dampbarn/CleanFolder/README.md

 - 👋 Hi, I’m @dampbarn
-- 👀 I’m interested in making an app for clean folders that are a total mess.
-I have a script for this task which I'm tryig to build further on when the time is there. keep an eye up.
-It's gonna happen, if you don't believe me   you better ask somebody.
+- 👀 Folders are a mess, I don't like that.
+I have a script which handles the problem.
+  Optimally need develop into more sophisticated software for shareware use.
+Looking for collaboration.
+Please, get in   touch with me if interested.

+Can handle huge folders and filetypes pipelined into prenamed .txt, .pdf., docx.- folders.
+Looks clean and neat in a jiffy.

 AB.